 MOD APT/37A19/1

-RESOLUTION 70 (Rev. Geneva, 2022)
+RESOLUTION 70 (Rev. New Delhi, 2024)

 Telecommunication/information and communication technology accessibility for persons with disabilities and persons with specific needs

-(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; Geneva, 2022)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; Geneva, 2022; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 recognizing

-a) Resolution 175 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on telecommunication/information and communication technology (ICT) accessibility for persons with disabilities, including age-related disabilities, and persons with specific needs;
+a) Resolution 175 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on telecommunication/information and communication technology (ICT) accessibility for persons with disabilities, including age-related disabilities, and persons with specific needs;

-b) Resolution 58 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on telecommunication/ICT accessibility for persons with disabilities and persons with specific needs, and WTDC Resolution 17 (Rev. Buenos Aires, 2017), on implementation of regionally approved initiatives at the national, regional, interregional and global levels;
+b) Resolution 58 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC), on telecommunication/ICT accessibility for persons with disabilities and persons with specific needs, and WTDC Resolution 17 (Rev. Kigali, 2022), on implementation of regionally approved initiatives at the national, regional, interregional and global levels;

 c) Resolution ITU-R 67 (Rev. Sharm el-Sheikh, 2019) of the ITU Radiocommunication Assembly, on telecommunication/ICT accessibility for persons with disabilities and persons with specific needs;